hibiii/ForceDisableEasterEggs/README.md

 # Force Disable Easter Eggs

-This is a Minecraft mod to disable easter eggs that do not have an explicit option or setting to disable them.
+This is a Minecraft mod for Quilt (/Fabric) to disable easter eggs that do not have an explicit option or setting to disable them.

 Currently, the following easter eggs are disabled: